netzmacht/contao-leaflet-libraries/assets/leaflet-markercluster/README.md

 ```

 ### Zooming to the bounds of a cluster
-When you recieve an event from a cluster you can zoom to its bounds in one easy step.
+When you receive an event from a cluster you can zoom to its bounds in one easy step.
 If all of the markers will appear at a higher zoom level, that zoom level is zoomed to instead.
 See [marker-clustering-zoomtobounds.html](http://leaflet.github.com/Leaflet.markercluster/example/marker-clustering-zoomtobounds.html) for a working example.
 ```javascript